 When defining a digital platform roadmap, make sure you consider how to include legacy systems, since integration of both worlds is key when developing the future architecture.

 Protect information with the right security balance

 Protecting information in a manufacturing organisation is very different from protecting information in other industries.
 As smart manufacturing companies strive to improve integration, sharing information places a sharper focus on security.
 From manufacturing processes to design secrets, IP assets are the crown jewels of manufacturing.
 Companies need to find a balance between sharing information with partners, suppliers and other third parties, and protecting their IP assets.

 Connected devices, sensors and smart things must be secured.
 IT/OT convergence is driving organisations to develop a holistic and harmonised approach to security in order to minimise business risk.

 Most manufacturers hope to stand out from the competition through faster response times, higher-quality products and excellent customer service.
 To do this in a digital world, companies need the flexibility to innovate and the ability to compete with manufacturers that are already taking advantage of technology — and are consequently lowering their cost of entry, increasing their speed to market, and generating more and different forms of value.

-It’s hard to think like a nimble startup when your company needs to modernize systems and processes to realize the promise of improved automation, machine vision, data-driven decision making, and AI to improve innovation, resiliency, productivity and an accelerated business model transformation.
+It’s hard to think like a nimble startup when your company needs to modernise systems and processes to realise the promise of improved automation, machine vision, data-driven decision making, and AI to improve innovation, resiliency, productivity and an accelerated business model transformation.